IFR Mastery ABS – redirects to absv

 DPE, NAFI Flight Instructor Hall of Fame

 Wally Moran is a retired airline captain and spent much of his career as a training instructor and check airman on aircraft including the Boeing 747 and 767.
 He has held a flight instructor certificate for over 50 years.
-He is a Designated Pilot Examiner for gliders and has given over 4500 hours of flight instruction in single engine, multiengine, gliders and seaplanes.
+He is a former FAA DPE for airplanes from single engine to Multi-Engine ATP and gliders.
 Wally has been awarded the FAA Wright Brothers Master Pilot Award and is designated a Master CFI by the National Association of Flight Instructors.
 In 2017 Wally was elected to the NAFI Flight Instructor’s Hall of Fame.

 Tom Turner